Anna May Wong: In Her Own Words: Production

-Production of the film began in 2003, with interviews of Susan Ahn Cuddy, A. C. Lyles, Conrad Doerr, Tamlyn Tomita, BD Wong, James Hong, Terence Pepper, Graham Russell Gao Hodges, Karen J Leong, Peter X Feng, Thomas Doherty, and Tim Bergfelder, among others.
+Production of the film began in 2003, with interviews of Susan Ahn Cuddy, A. C. Lyles, Conrad Doerr, Tamlyn Tomita, BD Wong, James Hong, Terence Pepper, Graham Russell Gao Hodges, Karen J Leong, Peter X Feng, Thomas Doherty, Tim Bergfelder, and others.
 Shooting of the reenactments with actress Doan Ly was done in 2008.
 The documentary was shot in the US and England.

 The documentary is funded by New York State Council on the Arts, Jerome Foundation, Center for Asian American Media, Asian Women Giving Circle, NY Korean Cultural Service, Tiger Baron Foundation, and Urban Artists Initiatives.

 Release

-The documentary first premiered at the Busan International Film Festival, Wide Angle Showcase in Korea on October 9th, 11th, 2010.
+The documentary first premiered at the Busan International Film Festival, Wide Angle Showcase in Korea on October 9 and 11, 2010.
 It was then showcased at numerous festivals, including the Korean American Film Festival of Los Angeles in 2012, the Vancouver Asian Film Festival in 2011, the Asian American International Film Festival, DC Asian Pacific American Film Festival, and the San Francisco International Asian American Film Festival.
 It was nationally broadcast by PBS in May 2013, May 2014 and March 2015.
 It is distributed by Women Make Movies.

+Legacy and representation

+Wong was not only a trailblazer in film but also a vocal critic of Hollywood's racism and lack of authentic Asian representation.
+In interviews, she openly challenged stereotypes and called for greater equity in media.
+Despite the barriers she faced, her perseverance and artistry left a lasting legacy, inspiring generations of Asian-American artists.

+Her story remains relevant today, especially in discussions about racial equity in Hollywood.
+Documentaries like Anna May Wong: In Her Own Words (2011) delve into her personal and professional struggles, using her letters, interviews, and film clips to bring her journey to life.
+Wong’s life is a powerful testament to the resilience and talent of marginalized communities in the arts.